opendaylight/docs/docs/developer-guide/yang-tools.rst

    -  JSON - as defined in
       `draft-lhotka-netmod-yang-json-01 <https://tools.ietf.org/html/rfc6020>`__

-   -  support for third-party generators processing YANG models.
+   -  Support for third-party generators processing YANG models.

 Architecture
 ~~~~~~~~~~~~

-YANG Tools project consists of following logical subsystems:
+YANG tools consist of the following logical subsystems:

+.. list-table:: **YANG Tools**
+   :widths: 20 50
+   :header-rows: 1

+   * - Tool
+     - Description
+   * - **Commons**
--  **Commons** - Set of general purpose code, which is not specific to
+     - Set of general purpose code, which is not specific to
        YANG, but is also useful outside YANG Tools implementation.

--  **YANG Model and Parser** - YANG semantic model and lexical and
+   * - **YANG Model and Parser**
+     - YANG semantic model and lexical and
        semantic parser of YANG models, which creates in-memory
-   cross-referenced represenation of YANG models, which is used by other
+       cross-referenced representation of YANG models, which is used by other
-   components to determine their behaviour based on the model.
+       components to determine their behavior based on the model.

+   * - **YANG data**
--  **YANG Data** - Definition of Normalized Node APIs and Data Tree
+     - Definition of Normalized Node APIs and Data Tree
        APIs, reference implementation of these APIs and implementation of
        XML and JSON codecs for Normalized Nodes.

--  **YANG Maven Plugin** - Maven plugin which integrates YANG parser
+   * - **YANG Maven Plugin**
+     - Maven plugin which integrates YANG parser
        into Maven build lifecycle and provides code-generation framework for
-   components, which wants to generate code or other artefacts based on
+       components, which wants to generate code or other artefacts based on YANG model.
-   YANG model.

 Concepts
 ~~~~~~~~